Sean Maitland: Early life

-Rugby career
+Club career

 Maitland spent 2005 and 2006 in the New Zealand Schools team and was a member of New Zealand under-19 World Cup winning side in 2007 and the New Zealand under-20 side in 2008 winning the IRB Junior World Championship.
 Sean scored four tries against teams from Argentina, Ireland and Wales.
 One of his teammates was John Hardie who he would go on to play with in the Scotland Rugby Team.

 Maitland debuted for Canterbury in 2006, and made his Super Rugby debut for the Crusaders against the ACT Brumbies in 2008 and played in every Crusaders match that year.
 In 2010, he was selected for the New Zealand Maori where he impressed, scoring a try against Ireland.
 On 11 March 2011 he scored four tries in a game against the Brumbies, equaling the record for the most tries scored in a Super Rugby match.

 Maitland joined Glasgow Warriors in 2012, and won his first cap for Scotland at the start of the 2013 Six Nations Championship.
 After 3 years playing for Glasgow Warriors, Maitland moved to London Irish, and in 2016 to Saracens.
-During his time at Saracens he has won two Premiership titles in 2018 and 2019, scoring a try in the 2019 final.
+During his time at Saracens he has won three Premiership titles in 2018, 2019 and 2023, scoring a try in the 2019 final.
 He also helped Saracens win the European Champions Cup in 2019, scoring a try in the final.
 He had previously missed Saracens' victory in the 2017 European Champions Cup final through injury.